Thriving kids, vibrant community

 Our Priorities

 Across the United States and in Tulsa, the circumstances of a child’s birth can predict critical life outcomes.
-A staggering 1 in 3 Tulsa children under the age of six live in poverty, more than half are children of color.
-For young children living in poverty, disparities widen over the course of their lifetimes, especially for children of color.
-A child born in South Tulsa will live 11 years more than a child born in North Tulsa.
+For young children living in poverty, disparities widen over the course of their lifetimes.
+A child born in South Tulsa will live about 15 years longer than a child born in North Tulsa.

 Our priorities are: